The 19 Essential Welding Equipment List

 What is Welding?

 Before we dive into the tools, let’s first understand what welding is all about.
 Welding is the art of joining materials together using high heat, creating a strong bond that can withstand the test of time.
-It’s a vital skill used across various industries, from construction to manufacturing.
+It’s a vital skill used across various industries, from construction as well as manufacturing.

 Numerous Types of Welding Processes

-There are also numerous types of welding processes.
+There are also numerous types of welding processes facilitated by general contractors.
 In the Philippines, the most common welding processes are the following:

 welder using gas welding technique